 IRP 20 (2015) is designed to clarify the criteria that should influence size design.
 This IRP promotes robust and integrated up-front planning to ensure a successful application that provides for the entire lifecycle of the well, from initial construction and drilling, through completions and production.

-DRAFT IRP 21 (2016) represents a revised version of the sanctioned IRP 21 (2010), following a limited scope review.
+IRP 21 (2017) represents a revised version of the sanctioned IRP 21 (2010), following a limited scope review.
 The key revisions include reformatting to match the current style guide, updated references, and most importantly, a revision of the Well Servicing Pressure Categories.